Brett Lee: Comeback

 After having to return home due to injury during the 2007 World Cup, Lee traveled with the squad to England for the 2009 "English summer" tour.
-He was left out of the test side during the Ashes but was in the one-day side for the NatWest Series in September.
+He was left out of the Test team during the Ashes, but was in the one-day team for the NatWest Series in September.
 He was the highest wicket-taker for Australia with 12 and also took his ninth five-wicket haul in ODIs as Australia made a clean sweep winning all except one match in the series.
 With that five-wicket haul, he became the first person to take two five-wicket hauls in ODIs at Lord's; the ball used is now on display at Lord's MCC Museum.
 Later that month he was a part of the successful 2009 ICC Champions Trophy squad and was level on 6 wickets with teammates Peter Siddle and Shane Watson, the highest total for the Australian team.
 Injuries sustained in test matches forced him out until 2011, having not played for Australia for almost two years.
 In the subsequent ODI series, his return was more successful.
 He finished as the leading wicket-taker for the series with 11 scalps at 24.00, his series best figures of 3/27 coming in the third match at the SCG.
 His pace was consistently around the mid 140s km/h and on occasion he once again managed to break the 150 km/h mark..

 Despite competition from younger bowlers and another injury setback, Lee managed to make the squad for the 2011 Cricket World Cup.
 He finished the tournament with 13 wickets, the highest of all the bowlers in the team.
 Of the 13 wickets, 4 came in the match against Pakistan but it was not enough as Australia lost the match and eventually crashed out at the quarterfinals to rivals India.

 Against the West Indies in March 2012 he hit his highest score, 59 before getting caught off a ball by Kemar Roach.
 His final ODIs were during the 2012 tour of England and Ireland.
 During the match against Ireland he opened the bowling and bowled William Porterfield and Ed Joyce in only his first three deliveries.

 Retirement

 Upon his retirement from international cricket, Lee had played in 76 Tests, 221 ODIs and 25 T20Is, and had equaled Glenn McGrath's run of 380 wickets in ODI matches – the highest for Australia.

-In July 2014, he played for the MCC side in the Bicentenary Celebration match at Lord's.
+In July 2014, he played for the MCC team in the Bicentenary Celebration match at Lord's.
 In 2018, during his commentary for BT Sport in the 2017–18 Ashes series at the Sydney Cricket Ground, Lee revealed that he is an honorary member at Lord's, but not a lifetime member on his home ground at the SCG.